evilprince2009/PlayWithStrings/README.md

 - How do you get duplicate characters from a string ? (solution -> `GetDuplicateCharacters(string text): List <char>`)
 - How do you check if two strings are anagrams of each other ? (solution -> `AreAnagrams(string first, string second): bool`)
 - How do you print the first non-repeated character from a string ? (solution -> `FirstNonRepeatedCharacter(string text): char`)
-- How can a given string be reversed using recursion? (solution)
+- How can a given string be reversed without concatenation ? (solution `Reverse(string text): string`)
 - How do you check if a string contains only digits? (solution)
 - How are duplicate characters found in a string? (solution)
 - How do you count a number of vowels and consonants in a given string? (solution)